Thursday, 24 October 2024

 9/10

-I was invited to the Lamb Inn and didn't see a bill.
+I was invited to the Lamb Inn and didn't pay the bill (although as you can see they did kindly show us one for our records!).
 We weren't drinking that day so expect to pay £50pp-£60pp for a "normal" lunch.
 Still an absolute bargain.